Law, Justice and Poetry

 Till they go and steal it back.

-I practice law in New York City.
+I have practiced law in New York City for four-and-a-half decades.
 Let me share some thoughts about law, justice and poetry.

 The Supreme Court of the State of New York, New York County, resides in a large, temple-like building at 60 Centre Street in lower Manhattan.
 The massive steps leading to its front entrance have been the setting for many movie scenes.
 Above those steps an elaborate block-long triangular pediment, atop the massive Corinthian colonnade that covers the front of the Courthouse, bears this inscription, writ large: “The True Administration of Justice is the Firmest Pillar of Good Government.”